 The European view

 A 2015 report from the Centre for Economic and Business Research calculated that physical inactivity was the 4th leading risk factor for global deaths, the cause of 500,000 deaths in the EU with a cost of £84 billion a year to the European economy.
 They reckoned that physical inactivity was a bigger risk to public health than smoking.
 The study also showed that being physically inactive goes beyond physical disorders.
-One in four Europeans (or 83 million) is affected by mental ill health.
+One in four Europeans (or 83 million) is affected by mental ill-health.
 The research estimates the indirect cost of inactivity-related mood and anxiety disorders to be over €23bn Euros a year.

-The medical costs of disease are only a very small part of the overall cost to the nation.
-For instance the British Heart Foundation and Oxford University used the same diseases to calculate the direct cost to the NHS.
-They reckoned that in 2003–4, over 35 000 deaths could have been avoided if the population were physically active at the levels recommended by the UK government – and that physical inactivity was responsible for 3.1% of morbidity and mortality in the UK, contributing over £1 billion to the direct health cost burden to the UK National Health Service.
+The medical costs of the disease are only a very small part of the overall cost to the nation.
+For instance, the British Heart Foundation and Oxford University used the same diseases to calculate the direct cost to the NHS.
+They reckoned that in 2003–4, over 35 000 deaths could have been avoided if the population were physically active at the levels recommended by the UK government – and that physical inactivity was responsible for 3.1% of morbidity and mortality in the UK, contributing to over £1 billion to the direct health cost burden to the UK National Health Service.